Suleyman Rustam

+Suleyman Rustam (Süleyman Rüstəm; 12 March 1906 – 10 June 1989) was a Soviet and Azerbaijani poet, playwright and translator.

 Biography

-Suleyman Rustam was born on March 12, 1906, in Novxanı village in family of a blacksmith.
+Suleyman Rustam was born on in Novxanı village in family of a blacksmith.

-He studied at Russo-Tatar school until revolution.
-Suleyman Rustam wrote that, Suleyman Sani Akhundov, who was the headmaster and pedagogue at the school evoked his interest to literature and such famous pedagogues as M.Vezirov, R.Tahirov and A.Israfilbeyli strengthened this interest.
-After he entered Baku Electric Technical School and then to the eastern faculty of Baku State University where his classmates were Jafar Jabbarly, A.Badalbeyli, V.Khuluflu and was taught by such pedagogue as the eminent writer Abdurrahim bey Hagverdiyev.
+He studied at Russo-Tatar school until the revolution.
+Suleyman Rustam wrote that, Suleyman Sani Akhundov, who was the headmaster and pedagogue at the school, evoked his interest to literature and such famous pedagogues as M.Vezirov, R.Tahirov and A.Israfilbeyli strengthened this interest.
+He thereafter entered Baku Electric Technical School and then the eastern faculty of Baku State University where his classmates were Jafar Jabbarly, Afrasiyab Badalbeyli, V.Khuluflu and was taught by such pedagogue as the eminent writer Abdurrahim bey Hagverdiyev.

 In 1929, Suleyman Rustam continued his education at the faculty of literature and arts of Moscow State University.
-From 1937, he worked as a chairman of Azerbaijan State Academic Drama Theatre named after M.Azizbekov.
+From 1937, he worked as a chairman of Azerbaijan State Academic Drama Theatre named after Mashadi Azizbeyov.
 He was the deputy of all convocations of the Soviet Parliament of Azerbaijan and from 1971 till 1989 he was the chairman of Supreme Soviet of the Azerbaijan SSR.
-Suleyman Rustam was not only the poet, he also was a translator and a literary man.
-He translated works of I.A.Krylov, A.S.Griboyedov, A.S.Pushkin, M.Y.Lermontov, N.A.Nekrasov and others into his native language.
-Suleyman Rustam's works were translated into many languages of the world and also into Russian.
+Suleyman Rustam was not only a poet, but he was also a translator and a literary man.
+He translated works of Ivan Krylov, Alexander Griboyedov, Alexander Pushkin, Mikhail Lermontov, Nikolay Nekrasov and others into his native language.
+Suleyman Rustam's works were translated into many languages of the world, and also into Russian.

 Rustam worked as a chief editor of "Edebiyyat qazeti" ("Literature newspaper").
-He was the laureate of many prestigious premiums of Azerbaijan and the USSR.

-Suleyman Rustam died on June 10, 1989, and was buried in the Alley of Honor in Baku.
+He died in Baku, and was buried in the Alley of Honor.